anubhavmaity/wattbot/README.md

 ### PDF Extraction

-Used Datalab for markdown extraction (~\$2.02 for 31 PDFs).
+Used [Datalab](http://datalab.to/) for markdown extraction (~\$2.02 for 31 PDFs).
 Preserves layout, tables, and images better than pypdf or Docling.

 ### Search Strategy

 Started with BM25 lexical search.
 Added Qwen 8B embeddings for semantic search.
-Combined both with reranking for optimal retrieval.
+Combined both with reranking model for optimal retrieval.

 ### Prompting